Good PTE speaking preparation involves practicing your pronunciation skills and applying a strategy to each specific task.

 PTE Speaking Preparation: How can you improve your pronunciation?

-You need to identify any problem areas in your pronunciation.
+You need to identify any problem areas in your PTE pronunciation and oral fluency.
 This can be hard to do on your own.
 Asking a native speaker to help you can be very useful.

 It is also helpful to look at common errors made by speakers of your first language.
 Some examples are listed below.